Deployment of Machine Learning Models

 What is model deployment?

-Deployment of machine learning models, or simply, putting models into production, means making your models available to your other business systems.
-By deploying models, other systems can send data to them and get their predictions, which are in turn populated back into the company systems.
-Through machine learning model deployment, you and your business can begin to take full advantage of the model you built.
+Deployment of machine learning models, or simply, putting models into production, means making your models available to other systems within the organization or the web, so that they can receive data and return their predictions.
+Through the deployment of machine learning models, you can begin to take full advantage of the model you built.

 This course will help you take the first steps towards putting your models in production.
 You will learn how to go from a Jupyter notebook to a fully deployed machine learning model, considering CI/CD, and deploying to cloud platforms and infrastructure.